aligu7/aligu.me/content/blog/neovimdistros.md

 ---
-title: hiiii.
+title: Neovim distributions
-slug: 2
-date: 2024-10-08
+date: 2025-01-28
-description: This is a brief description of my first blog post.
+description: "Astronvim is the best distro there is"
 ---

 Welcome to my first blog post!
 Here is where I can write content in **markdown**.